Takanu/Capsule/README.md

-If you like this plugin and want to support future development, consider donating at paypal.me/takanukyriako.
+If you like this plugin and want to support future development [consider buying me a coffee](paypal.me/takanukyriako) ☕️.